ethanniser/site/src/content/blog/a-clock-that-doesnt-snap.md

 But play around with this stuff yourself!

-Here's some links to the clock example in the GIF and the code snippets:
+Here's some links to the examples from this post:

 - [preview](https://hydration-test.vercel.app/)
 - [git](https://github.com/ethanniser/hydration-test) (the `window.__INITIAL_TIME__` stuff is on the `no-hydration-warning` branch)